 “What?”
 Heather blurted out again.

 “It is only fair.”

 After saying those words, their boss left the conference room.
 Instead of continuing with their previous discussions, they all exchanged looks among themselves.
-Then they got up one by one to return to their stations, getting ready to write their reports.
+Then they got up one-by-one to return to their stations, getting ready to write their reports.
 There, indeed, were no exceptions, because even their boss wrote his own.
 They were back in the conference about an hour and a half later.
 This time, Nic was the one in charge of writing down all details and coordinating all their whereabouts while they each rattled out what they had wrote previously.
 Even their boss was at the meeting.
 In fact, he was the first one to start.
 On the other hand, Robert had been suspended from all police duties.
 However, Robert still had to stay and aid in providing his statements.
 He wasn’t allowed to go home at all.
 At least not until he was cleared of all suspicions.
-They had allowed some people to go buy food and water for him, and even let a fellow officer go to his home to bring back some changes of clothes.
+They had allowed some people to go buy food and water for him, and even let a fellow officer go to his home to bring back some change of clothes.

 Strangely, after the killing spree intensified and eventually rattling the entire police department, all activities stopped.
 No more killings.
 No more taunting the police.
 Not because the rain had stopped and had dulled their advantage.
-The rain was still pouring–-if not fiercer.
+The rain was still pouring—if not fiercer.

 “What game are they playing here?”
 Heather exclaimed in frustration several days later.

 “Maybe they’re lying low,” Derek mumbled, covering a yawn.